- What Is School Refusal in Children?

-- Rewards at home: Staying at home means that they get to spend time with parents or do trivial fun activities like watching TV, so the child may choose to do that instead of spending time at school.
+- Rewards at home: Staying at home means that they get to spend time with their parents or do trivial fun activities like watching TV.
+The child may choose to do that instead of spending time at school.

-School phobia is something that can easily be noticed, especially by the parents.
-There are obvious symptoms that the child does not like going to school, like straightforward refusal.
-Some of the common symptoms are given below.
+School phobia is something that can easily be noticed, especially by parents.
+There are obvious symptoms that show the child does not like going to school, including straightforward refusal.
+Here are some more common symptoms:

 - The child may cry and get tearful over the prospect of going to school and plead with the parents to let him stay at home.

-- Tantrums, dawdling or even running away from school are another common symptoms.
+- Tantrums, dawdling or even running away from school are other common symptoms.